FyraLabs-Graveyard/pungi/doc/configuration.rst

 **product_id_allow_missing** = False
-    (*bool*) -- When ``product_id`` is used and a certificate for some variant is missing, an error will be reported by default.
-Use this option to instead ignore the missing certificate.
+    (*bool*) -- When ``product_id`` is used and a certificate for some variant and architecture is missing, Pungi will exit with an error by default.
+    When you set this option to ``True``, Pungi will ignore the missing certificate and simply log a warning message.

 Example